 - Place the dough onto a lightly floured surface and roll out into a 12 inch circle.

 - Press the dough into a round tart pan and trim the edges.
+There will be a little bit of extra dough.
 Lightly prick the sides and bottom with a fork.

 - Bake at 400 degrees for 22-27 minutes.